PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 2. Histogram;
 3. Boxplot.

 Now open the dashboard and write the Data Selection and Data Visualisation Sections.
-Save your script on your GitHub repository and name it aptly: e.g. "SDGIndicatorExploratoryDataAnalysis".
+Be aware that you have creative freedom to shape your dashboad!
+More specificallyare free to change the formatting and lay-out of the poster as long as you are able to demonstrate what part of your dashboard meets which assessment criteria in your learning log (So the evidence slides for ILO 4.1 and 4.2)!
+Answering the question in the template is a sure way to get there!

 **Step.
 6.** Read and potentially iterate on your dashboard, then save your dashboard to your GitHub repository!
 If your files are too large for Github; upload them to your personal folder on [Sharepoint](www.edubuas.sharepoint.com) .
-Only files on github and sharepoint (team, outlook also upload to sharepoint) are considered for grading.
+Only files on github and sharepoint (team, outlook also upload to sharepoint) are eligible for grading by policy (so no google drive, dropbox etc.).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Get the silver challenge by helping your peers!
 E.g. by proofreading their dashboard.
 They may return the favour, and you both get a better learning experience!
 Make sure to evidence your knowledge-sharing/help in your learning- and worklog!